dialoguetoolkit/chattool/README.md

 # Documentation

+There is a [usermanual](docs/usermanual/usermanual.pdf) on how to use the software (non-progrmamming)

 The webpage of the chattool is at: https://dialoguetoolkit.github.io/chattool/

 The programming documentation is at:   https://dialoguetoolkit.github.io/docs/

-There is also a [usermanual](docs/usermanual/usermanual.pdf) on how to use the software (non-progrmamming)

 If you have any questions, please email g.j.mills@rug.nl